terremoth/zeus-pm/README.md

 Athena is an Environment to develop games and apps using JavaScript for PlayStation 2, and this is its official package manager.

 This package manager search for packages in this [Official AthenaEnv Packages Repository](https://github.com/terremoth/athenaenv-pkgs)
-It will create a `athena_pkgs` directory in the current path to put the pkgs in it.
+It will create the `athena_pkgs` directory in the current path to put the pkgs in it.

 ## Documentation